Mooncake Store Preview#

 Data Access Mechanism#

-When persistence is enabled, every successful PutorBatchPut operation in memory triggers an asynchronous persistence write to DFS.
-During subsequent Getor BatchGet operations, if the requested kvcache is not found in the memory pool, the system attempts to read the corresponding file from DFS and returns the data to the user.
+• For each Get or BatchGet operation, if the corresponding kvcache is not found in the memory pool, the system will attempt to read the file data from DFS and return it to the user.

 Mooncake Store Python API#